laravel/docs/validation.md

 The field under validation must not be empty when it is present.

 <a name="rule-gt"></a>
-#### gt:_anotherfield_
+#### gt:_field_

-The field under validation must be greater than _anotherfield_.
-This rule requires that _field_ under validation and _anotherfield_ are of the same type.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the size rule.
+The given _field_ must be greater than the field under validatoin.
+The two fields must be of the same type.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-gte"></a>
-#### gte:_anotherfield_
+#### gte:_field_

-The field under validation must be greater than or equal _anotherfield_.
-This rule requires that _field_ under validation and _anotherfield_ are of the same type.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the size rule.
+The given _field_ must be greater than or equal to the field under validatoin.
+The two fields must be of the same type.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-image"></a>
 #### image